nrennie/nrennie.rbind.io/content/talks/2023-03-28-rladies-gaborone/index.md

 image: featured.png
 ---

 Creating a data science portfolio can help you to develop your skills, and well as showcase them to the wider world.
 However, getting started on making your portfolio can feel like a huge task.
-In this talk, I'll discuss how I used #TidyTuesday to gradually build an own R portfolio.
+In this talk, I'll discuss how I used #TidyTuesday to gradually build an R portfolio.

 We'll run through an example of a #TidyTuesday contribution, including: